nielsenau/2024-10-nypd-hate-crime-analysis/README.md

 - Creates plotly graph visualizations of:
   - Monthly incident counts with overlaid bar charts showing total vs violent incidents
   - Quarterly percentage trends of violent incidents on the opposite axis
-  - Iteratively creates and displays a multiple comparative graphs using the values in the selected category column

-- Generates plots at three levels of aggregation:
+  - Iteratively creates and displays comparative graphs at three levels of aggregation:
     - Full dataset by NYPD Offense Category
     - Full dataset by specific Bias Motive Description
     - Individual category deep-dives (e.g., "Sexual Orientation" or "Anti-Jewish")

 ### Mapping Hate Crime Data by Precinct

-For this section we move to a second notebook [`precinct_hate_crime_map,ipynb`](notebooks/precinct_hate_crime_map.ipynb) to map our data across the NYPD precinct does in our dataset using the [datawrapper](https://datawrapper.readthedocs.io/en/latest/) library.
+For this section we move to a second notebook [`precinct_hate_crime_map.ipynb`](notebooks/precinct_hate_crime_map.ipynb) to map our data across the NYPD precinct does in our dataset using the [datawrapper](https://datawrapper.readthedocs.io/en/latest/) library.

 - Creates interactive choropleth maps showing hate crime distribution across NYPD precincts
 - Includes detailed tooltips showing breakdowns by category, violence rates, and arrest rates